 Today I’m ranting a little, but I figure you know me well enough by now, you can take it.

 Here’s the deal: I don’t like the fact that you have to “build a platform” these days, any more than you do.
-But I get weary of writers constantly complaining about it.
-I get frustrated by hearing over and over that publishers are “abandoning writers” and “bringing nothing to the table.”
-I know it’s hard to market your books — I feel your pain — and yet I dislike people saying that publishers are shirking their duties by “leaving it all up to the author.”
+But I get weary of writers complaining about it.
+I get frustrated by hearing that publishers are “abandoning writers” and “bringing nothing to the table.”
+I know it’s hard to market your books — I feel your pain — and yet I dislike it that people saying that publishers are shirking their duties by “leaving it all up to the author.”

 Publishers did not create this brave new techno-world we live in.

-It is not the publishing industry that has created this society of ubiquitous electronics, Internet noise, YouTube, Nintendo-X-Box-Wii, blogs, Facebook, Twitter, and the decline of reading.
-It is not the publishing industry who put a computer in more than half of all American households, allowing millions of folks just like yourself to write books which they then want to sell.
+It is not the publishing industry that has created this society of ubiquitous electronics, Internet noise, YouTube, X-Box, Facebook, Twitter, Instagram, Pinterest, Vine, and the decline of reading.
+It is not the publishing industry who put a computer in more than half of all American households, allowing millions of folks just like yourself to write books they want to sell.

 It is not the publishers who brought our society to a place where it’s no longer possible to “market” books the old-fashioned way.
 It’s not the publishers’ fault that average human beings everywhere are being bombarded with literally thousands of pieces of information every day, making it more challenging than ever to draw a person’s attention to one little book.

 The fact is, publishers are doing everything they can dream up, and everything they can afford, when it comes to marketing books.
 They have the same limitations you do: Time and Money.
-Two finite resources that are never plentiful enough.
+But they’re coming up with new ideas and innovations all the time.

 Publishing is an “old world” industry, figuring out, day by day, how to thrive in this “new world.”
 We all face these challenges together.
 We all have to figure out how to get people to want to read our words… to want to PAY to read our words.
 We all have to figure out how to get our books to rise above the “clutter” and get the attention of readers who are willing to pay for them.